emily-costa/WIC-Website/README.md

 ### Emily Costa (eac33)
 #### Live vesion: <put link here>

 This is the most updated version of WIC's website by Emily Costa.
-This web applicaiton was developed using Angular's framework.
+This project was generated with Angular CLI.

 The first version of WIC's website was made by Emily Costa, Sinai Park (sp46), and Sebene Yi (ssy3).
 [Project Repo](https://github.com/cs336-wic/web-app).